Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Physics processes and simulation flow

-Charge carrier concentration, as a function of the sensor depth, is shown in Figure \ref{fig:ChargeCarrier}, for in-pixel region (left) and inter-pixel region (right).
+Charge carrier concentration, as a function of the sensor depth, is shown in Figure~\ref{fig:ChargeCarrier}, for in-pixel (inside the pixel) region (a) and inter-pixel (between pixels) region (b).
 Inside the pixel, the charge carrier distribution shows that electron concentration is higher at the backside implant (i.e., electrons are collected by the backside electrode).
-On the other hand, the hole concentration is higher at the side of the pixel, which is reflecting the fact that the sensor is reversed bias and working in an electron-collecting mode as foreseen by design.
+On the other hand, the hole concentration is lower at the side of the pixel, which is reflecting the fact that the sensor is reversed bias and working in an electron-collecting mode as foreseen by design.

+A second simulation in COMSOL Multiphysics® has been made to create a three-dimensional map of weighting potential in a region of 3$\times$3 units cells.
+This second map is later imported by Allpix Squared framework, to simulate the induced charge on the electrode resulting from charge carriers moving near electrodes.
+The weighting potential is a unit-less potential, calculated by setting the central electrode to 1~V and all others to 0~V in a geometry with no dopant concentration (i.e., it is a solution of Laplace's equation).
+In this case, the whole sensor thickness (7~mm) has been simulated.
+The resulting weighting potential map is shown in Figure~\ref{fig:WP}.

+Before importing the electric field and weighting potential maps into Allpix Squared framework, two steps have been done.
+In the first step, an output grid (.grd) file containing the adaptive mesh and the evaluated electric field vector or weighting potential has been generated directly within the COMSOL interface.
+In the second step, the adaptive COMSOL mesh has been interpolated and transformed into a regular grid with a configurable size by a custom script.
+In the case of the electric field map, an extrapolation by a linear electric field map over the remaining depth up to complete the 7~mm thickness has been made, too.
+The resulting .init files are imported by the corresponding modules of Allpix Squared framework.